 Consultants (private consultants hired by the permittees to perform activities under any specific cost category)

-Material costs

-Overhead (indirect costs directly related to permit implementation)

 When a line item is not applicable to a cost category, the line-item cost should be reported as zero.

-Reporting Tool
+Reporting Mechanism

-Staff are working with the Division of Information Technology (DIT) at the State Water Board to develop a “Cost of Municipal Stormwater Permit Implementation Portal” with a “Survey Wizard” (survey tool) that permittees must complete each year.
-The cost categories in the survey will mirror the proposed policy categories.
-Only numerical responses will be required from stormwater permittees.
-At the end of the survey, a file (.pdf) would be generated which permittees would then download and attach with their annual report.
+Staff has developed a “MS4 Cost Data Portal” which includes a fillable electronic form that permittees must complete each year.
+The cost categories in the form mirror the proposed policy categories.
+Only numerical responses will be required from stormwater permittees, although comment fields will be available.
+Once the form is submitted, a portable document format (pdf) file will be generated which permittees can download and attach with their annual report.
 Raw data in a machine-readable format will be available for regional water boards and the State Water Board to review.

-Details of the reporting tool will be available upon adoption of the standardized cost reporting requirements and staff plan to provide training sessions to brief permittees on the best practices for submitting cost of stormwater permit implementation information.
+Details of the cost data portal will be available upon adoption of the standardized cost reporting requirements and staff will provide training sessions to brief permittees on the best practices for submitting cost of stormwater permit implementation information.

-Best Practices for Cost Accounting and Reporting
+Recommended Practices for Cost Accounting and Reporting

 Many activities in municipal operations serve multiple purposes in addition to the protection of stormwater quality.
 For example, when municipal staff review general plans and specifications for a new or re-development project, only a fraction of that time may be spent specifically on stormwater runoff management aspects.
 Similarly, building inspection, critical source inspection, or environmental crime policing overlap multiple objectives including stormwater management.
 It is often impractical to precisely track staff time, mileage, and equipment costs related to MS4 programs for overlapping activities.
 Such accounting challenges can be attributed to implementing multiple charge codes to track one single activity, as well as communication at an unreasonable frequency to get the exact hours from other departments implementing MS4 activities.
 Under such circumstances, permittees may report an estimated percentage (informed by feedback from staff performing such activities with multiple purposes) to attribute a fraction of these costs for such activities to MS4 expenditures.
-Similarly, best professional judgement should be used when estimating personnel costs for staff who are assigned job responsibilities beyond stormwater permit implementation.
+Similarly, Best Professional Judgement should be used when estimating personnel costs for staff who are assigned job responsibilities beyond stormwater permit implementation.

 There are some routine activities that are part of municipal operations that permittees may perform regularly, e.g., street sweeping and storm drain cleaning; and these activities are also required in many MS4 permits.
 For such activities, permittees may include the entire cost of the activity to the MS4 program regardless of the routine nature.
 However, if any of these activities are performed at an increased frequency than required by a permit, permittees must report costs for only the permit-required frequency.
 In addition, if permittees report street sweeping costs, additional information regarding the street sweeping program will be required.
 Such information may include but not be limited to area swept, type of sweepers, and volume of debris collected.